 Who goes to your competitions?
 What are competition positions?
 Who are they open to?

-Parents and students not on our travel team are invited to join us at the San Diego Regional/Del Mar Regional competition(s), and if we qualify, Houston Championships.
-It is a great opportunity to meet other teams, get inspired by robots, show your narwhal pride, and get to know the rest of your team better.
+Parents and students not on our travel team are invited to join us at the San Diego Regional competition, and if we qualify, Houston Championships (April 20-24, 2022).
+It is a great opportunity to meet other teams, get inspired by robots, show your Narwhal pride, and get to know the rest of your team better.